mcrice123/morphic2/src/pages/book2/book-2-page-65.md

     'Panel 6.',
     "\n",
     '"Errie, did you just drop this?" asks Wolf as he straightens up and looks down at the smart phone in his hand.
-A yellow glow continues to envelop him as a blue-green sticky note falls from the back of the phone.', "\n",
+A yellow glow continues to envelop him as a cyan sticky note falls from the back of the phone.', "\n",
     '"WHAT?"
 Errie blurts out with a puzzled expression on her face as she peers down at the phone from behind Wolf',"'",'s right side.
 "No!" she answers, clenching her fist in front of her uncertainly.', ]